maorleybo/focus/README.md

 focus

 # build environment
-built in manjaro linux with pipenv for easy libraries installations
+built in manjaro linux with pipenv for easy libraries installation

 ## install
 I use pipenv so you need to clone the repo and install using: ```pipenv install```.